-To address these limitations of classical FL approaches, we propose a novel framework called \textit{Multiplayer Federated Learning (MpFL)}, which models the FL process as a game among rational players with individual utility functions.
+To address these limitations of classical FL approaches, we propose a novel framework, \textit{Multiplayer Federated Learning (MpFL)}, which models the FL process as a game among rational players with individual utility functions.
 In MpFL, each participant is considered a player who aims to optimize their own objective while interacting strategically with other players in the network via a central server.
 This game-theoretic perspective acknowledges that participants may act in their self-interest, have conflicting goals, or be unwilling to fully cooperate.
 By incorporating these dynamics, MpFL provides a more realistic and flexible foundation for FL in competitive and heterogeneous environments.

-In the literature, there are multiple strategies that aim to incorporate a personalization approach into classical FL, including multi-task learning~\citep{SmithChiangSanjabiTalwalkar2017_federated, mills2021multi}, transfer learning~\citep{KhodakBalcanTalwalkar2019_adaptive}, and mixing of the local and global models~\citep{hanzely2020federated, HanzelyHanzelyHorvathRichtarik2020_lower}, to name a few.
-However, to the best of our knowledge, none of them is able to formulate the behaviour of the clients/players in a non-cooperative environment.
+In the literature, there are multiple strategies that aim to incorporate personalization into classical FL, including multi-task learning~\citep{SmithChiangSanjabiTalwalkar2017_federated, mills2021multi}, transfer learning~\citep{KhodakBalcanTalwalkar2019_adaptive}, and mixing of the local and global models~\citep{hanzely2020federated, HanzelyHanzelyHorvathRichtarik2020_lower}, to name a few.
+However, to the best of our knowledge, none of them can formulate the behavior of the clients/players in a non-cooperative environment.
 This gap is precisely what Multiplayer Federated Learning (MpFL) aims to address.